Justin Aptaker graduated summa cum laude from the University of Tennessee, earning a B.A. in psychology and a minor in religious studies.

 Admirable, Yet Deficient

 It is admirable to refrain from doing things that cause harm, as the Wiccan Rede concludes: "An Ye Harm None, Do What Ye Will."
 But as admirable as this is, it is tragically insufficient as it stands alone.
-In a world where madness and evil trample the helpless every day, it is not enough to simply refuse to actively contribute to the worse of the evils.
+In a world where madness and evil trample the helpless every day, it is not enough to simply refuse to actively contribute to the worst of those evils.

 The command to "Not do to others what we would not have them do to us" falls short because it fails to call for action.
 It leaves room for a passive stance in a world full of need and suffering.
 The "do unto others" Bible verse leaves no such room for inaction.